-- Clicking on a class will show a breakdown of each assessment given in that class.
+Clicking on a class will show a breakdown of each assessment given in that class.

-- You will see the letter grade, percentage, status, type, submission date, and any comments the teachers may have left.
+You will see the letter grade, percentage, status, type, submission date, and any comments the teachers may have left.

-- The name of the standard.
+5 - The Number of Attempts

 ➡️ District-Specific Settings

-There are components of the gradebook that are controlled by district settings, and may change the way your gradebook looks.
-Not all users will see the following two components; a total grade, or a grade override.
+There are components of the gradebook that are controlled by district settings and may change the way your gradebook looks.
+Not all users will see the following two components: a total grade or a grade override.

-- Do you see a grade at the top of the gradebook?
+Do you see a grade at the top of the gradebook?
 This means that your district is also giving students a total grade for each class in the standards gradebook.

-- Do you see a score appearing in bold with an asterisk (*)?
+Do you see a score appearing in bold with an asterisk (*)?
 This means that this grade has been manually adjusted by the teacher.

 ➡️ Selecting a Standard

-- You will see a graph that shows all of the times the student has been assessed on that standard.
+You will see a graph that shows all of the times the student has been assessed on that standard.

 You can change the mastery setting (how the overall score is calculated) by choosing an option from the dropdown menu.